5 Minute Read

 What to Include in a Will

-The Executor, or Personal Representative – You’ll appoint someone who will make sure your wishes are carried out to a T. This might be a lawyer you’ve hired if your will is a bit complicated.
+- The Executor, or Personal Representative – You’ll appoint someone who will make sure your wishes are carried out to a T. This might be a lawyer you’ve hired if your will is a bit complicated.
 But many people just choose a level-headed and honest relative.
 One of your adult children or a close family friend would do just fine.
-The Personal Representative will do more than just read the will.
-They’ll also make sure all other end-of-life business gets taken care of correctly.
+Your Personal Representative will do more than just read the will.
+They’ll also ensure all other end-of-life business gets taken care of correctly.

-The Beneficiaries – If you’re married, it may be as simple as just naming your spouse as the one who receives all your assets.
+- The Beneficiaries – If you’re married, this might be as straightforward as just naming your spouse as the one who receives all your assets.
 But you’ll definitely want to have some other beneficiaries named in case your spouse isn’t still alive when you pass away.

-The Inheritance Instructions – Next, you’ll want to spell out what you want each of the beneficiaries to receive.
-If you have children, it might just be a simple percentage of your assets or a dollar amount you want each of them to have.
-The instructions may also include list of specific items you're leaving to friends and family members.
+- The Inheritance Instructions – Next, you’ll want to spell out what you want each of the beneficiaries to receive.
+If you have children, it could be a percentage of your assets or a dollar amount you want each of them to have.
+The instructions could also include specific items you're leaving to friends and family members.
 It’s all up to you!

-The Guardians – If you still have children who are minors, you’ll want your will to specify who will take charge of them when you’re gone.
-Maybe it goes without saying, but be sure to talk with your choice of guardians before naming them in the will.
+- The Guardians – If you still have children who are minors, you’ll want your will to specify who will take care of them when you’re gone.
+Maybe it goes without saying, but you’ll want to talk with your choice of guardians before naming them in the will.
 This decision shouldn’t be taken lightly.

 What Does a Will Not Cover?

-Life Insurance Policy or Policies – The beneficiary, or beneficiaries, for your life insurance are also taken care of apart from your will.
+- Life Insurance Policy or Policies – The beneficiary, or beneficiaries, for your life insurance are also taken care of separately from your will.

-If you want to make changes to the people receiving these funds, be sure to get in touch with the fund manager or insurance company directly.
-Don’t assume changing the beneficiaries in your will means these documents will be changed also.
+If you want to make changes to the people receiving these assets, contact the fund manager or insurance and title companies directly.
+Don’t assume changing the beneficiaries in your will means these documents will be changed too.
 It’s a separate matter altogether, but should really be coordinated.

 Do I Need a Will?